-Pro Bono Service Program: Overview
+Pro Bono Service Program Requirements

 All students are required to perform a minimum of 50 hours of pro bono service to graduate.
 Students can begin performing pro bono service in the second full-time semester of the first year of law school and must complete all 50 hours by the last day of classes of the final semester of law school.
 A maximum of 50 hours of pro bono work completed during the summer semester can be counted towards the requirement.

 In order to qualify for credit towards the requirement, the pro bono service must be law-related.
 In addition, students may not receive financial compensation or academic credit for providing pro bono service.
 Moreover, a licensed attorney or other qualified supervisor must adequately supervise and review any and all work.
 The service must be: